project-a/mondrian-server/README.md

 - **Simplified user managment in Saiku**: The internal user management and other configuration features of Saiku have been disabled in favor of external ACL and folder based query repositories.

+&nsbp;

 ## Configuring and running Mondrian Server

 Only one configuration file [mondrian-server.properties](mondrian-server.properties) is used to configure the whole app.
 No need to unpack the war file.
 The path to this file is passed via the `mondrian-server.properties` system properties.

-If you want to use jetty, then you can run Mondrian Server with
+If you want to use jetty (recommended), then you can run Mondrian Server with

 ```
+java -Dmondrian-server.properties=/path/to/mondrian-server.properties \
-java -Dmondrian-server.properties=/path/to/mondrian-server.properties -jar jetty-runner.jar --port 8080 mondrian-server.war
+    -jar jetty-runner.jar --port 8080 mondrian-server.war
 ```

 &nbsp;